 The other elements of the review are being progressed.
 At the NSMC Plenary on 8 November 2013, the Council agreed that Ministers consider their priorities in their respective sectoral areas.
 The outcome of this exercise will be considered at a future NSMC Institutional meeting.

-A copy of a report of the advisory panel of experts/advisers to the Review group is available to download from the link at the top of the page.
+A copy of a report of the advisory panel of experts/advisers to the Review group is available to download St Andrews Agreement Review-TOR1-Report of expert advisers.

 Please note - this document is a report prepared for consideration by the Review Group set up by NSMC and does not constitute the views of NSMC on the outcome of the Review